xmengkinaxis/CPP/System Design Interview Checklist.md

 * Alert when critical component fail or their performance degrade
 * Determine if we need more load balancing (scaling), or caching, or replication, or further partitioning.

-# 8 trade-off
+# 8 Trade-off
-Explore competing solutions, speak to all their major tradeoffs, and make intelligent decisions about how to balance each of those tradeoffs <br>
+* Goal
 Every solutions comes with a trade-off.
-The gaol is to choose the solution with the most workable trade-off, which does not severely impact the most importatnt requirements of the system. <br>
+The goal is to choose the solution with the most workable trade-off, which does not severely impact the most importatnt requirements of the system. <br>

+* Step
+  1. Explore competing solutions
+  2. Speak to all their major tradeoffs
+  3. Make intelligent decisions about how to balance each of those tradeoffs

+* Considering
-Considering the user's needs, business goald, constraints, and the prioritized user cases Trade-offs can occur between various requirements of a system:
+the user's needs, business goal, resource limitations, conflicting requirements, design constraints, and the prioritized user cases

+## 8.1 Common Trade-off
-* Performance vs Scalability
+  * Performance vs Scalability (complex algorithm and data structure vs simpler components)
-* Consistency vs Availability
+  * Consistency vs Availability (strong consistency can impact availability; prioritizing availability might result in eventual consistency)
   * Data Integrity vs Performance
   * Short-Term vs Long-Term Goals (Immediate deliverables, potential technical debt vs Sustainable solutions, potential delays in short-term goals)
   * Reliability vs Cost
   * Security vs Usability
+  * Monolithic vs Microservices Architecture (Monolithic is simpler to develop and deploy, but lack the scalability and fault isolation of microservices; microservices offer better scalability but introduce complexity in terms of communication and management)
   * Real-time processing vs Batch Processing
+  * Data Normalization vs Denormalization (Normnalized database reduced data redundancy, but can be slower for certain query patterns; Denormalization can improve query performance, but might lead to data integrity issues)
+  * Caching vs Freshness
+  * Centralized Control vs Decentralized Autonomy (simplify management, but be a single point of failure; vs more autonomy, but lead to inconsistencies or conflicts)

+## 8.2 CDN Push vs Pull
 * Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed
 * Pull CDN: first client request is slower.
 Time-To-Live; suitable for serving dynamic content; favored for frequently changing content and a high traffic load; low storage consumption
 * Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers; appropriate for static content delivery; need more replicas than pull CDN